Activision/cwl-data/README.md

 Data from the following tournaments is available (see [Data](data)):

-* 2017 Champs
+* 2017 CWL Champs - Aug 9-13

+## Collaboration

+Releasing the data is just the first step.
+We hope to inspire research into player performance and the creation of new more predictive stats for not just Call of Duty, but any FPS esport.
+We look forward to seeing what the community can discover.

 ## Contributing

-Releasing the data is just the first step.
-What we do with it is up to us.
+In addition to the data release, we also include few open source tools for basic aggregation and analysis (see [Tools](tools)).
+We welcome contributions of new tools or new features for existing tools.
 See [Contributing](CONTRIBUTING.md) if you'd like to help.

 ## Questions?